ImmersiveTSDF/RRDOpt/Rebuttal.md

-First of all, I would like to thank all the reviewers for their sincere comments.
-Please be generous if you are unable to respond to all reviews due to the limited number of words available.
+First of all, We would like to thank all the reviewers for their sincere comments.
+Please be generous if we are unable to respond to all reviews due to the limited number of words available.